tkazec/essays/crush/essay.md

 However, after looking around at the other entries (all 9001 of them), I realized that many of them were using crushers to great effect.
 Some of them were actually just crushers themselves.

-One of them, First Crush, is the topic of this essay.
+One of them is the topic of this essay.

+## First Crush

 ## 1. Analyze